55thRPDev/55-business/README.md

 # 55-business
 Simple script for creating any business

+this default template is setup for beanmachine using the gabz mlo

 # Features:
 - Set all blip info from the config
 - Set qb-target zones from config